Talking about Parenting in English

 3) Do you think it’s all right to breastfeed a baby in public?

 4) Are you a parent?
-How many children have you got?
+How many children do you have?

 5) Do you know anyone who is a lone/single parent?